The best online high schools for flexible learning

 Social interaction

 Traditional schools provide in-person engagement through clubs, sports and peer collaboration.
-Online learners can participate in community activities or virtual clubs, providing diverse opportunities for connection and collaboration.
+Online learners can participate in community activities or virtual clubs, providing varied opportunities for connection and collaboration.
 Additionally, some online schools also offer opportunities for in-person activities.
 To learn more, check out Top Tips for Making Friends in Online High School.

 Course variety